Great Truckin' Songs of the Renaissance

-Great Truckin' Songs of the Renaissance is the debut album by the Australian band TISM.
+Great Truckin' Songs of the Renaissance is the debut album by the Australian band TISM, released on 26 September 1988 by Elvis Records and Musicland Independent Distributors.
 The album peaked at No. 48 on the ARIA Charts in October 1988.

 The vinyl version has a different vocal mix on the track, "Saturday Night Palsy", including an alternate line of lyrics, with the line "I want to shoot heroin through the eye" replaced by "I want to shove a red-hot poker through the eye" on the CD.

 The title is derived from the band's first album-length recording, which was recorded in December 1982, shortly after the group's formation.

 In March 2022, LP and CD reissues were announced, with the CD containing a bonus album with 40 minutes of unreleased content.
 A cassette reissue, featuring the bonus content and the LP version of the cover art on cassette for the first time, had been released that February.
 The CD was released that May, with the LP following in August due to delays involving the cover art.